 Goal setting is an iterative process.

-Understanding that you’ll make mistakes, and that this is okay.
+You’ll make mistakes, and that’s okay.

-It calls for time, effort, and patience.
+This will take time, effort, and patience.

 You are worthy of all that.